flyteorg/flytesnacks/examples/extending/README.md

 ### Backend Plugin

 Backend plugins can be implemented in one of two ways:
-* As FlytePropellor plugins
+* As a FlytePropeller plugin
 * As Flyte Agents that run on the FlyteAgent Service

-If you create a new type of task, you can either run the task in the pod, or you can create a new Flyte Agent to run it.
-You can determine how the task will be executed in the FlytePropeller configMap.
+When you create a new type of task, you can either run the task using a Flytepropeller Go plugin, or you can create a new Flyte Agent to run it.
+You can determine which plugin to use to run the task in the FlytePropeller configMap.

 #### Flytepropellor Extensions